nextauthjs/next-auth/www/docs/getting-started/example.md

 }
 ```

-*That's all the code you need to add authentication to a project!*
+***That's all the code you need to add authentication with NextAuth.js to a project!***

+You can use the `useSession` hook from a anywhere in your application (e.g. in a header component).

 ### Configuration